|Console||Game Boy Advance|

 And that screenshot above?
 Her character never evolves beyond that quote.
 She is polite, kawaii, whatever, but that is really it.
 There is really nothing interesting about her, save for some derpy and predictable moments.
 Even after the death of her father, she recovers absurdly well.
 Her excuse: “We mustn’t mourn!
 Let’s go rescue my brother!
 On to the next plot point!”

 Really?
 Not even a moment of silence?
-Even minor characters from Fire Emblem get those.
+Even minor characters from The Blazing Blade get those.

 Maybe I am just nitpicking here but I just wish there is more to this character than being your typical caring princess who steps out of her comfort zone to fight for justice.
 Yeah, that sounds like she went through character development from that description, but it happened so fast that it doesn’t even matter.